rg9400/Plextrakt-Season-Integration/README.md

 # Plextrakt-Season-Integration
 Script to pull season data such as titles and summaries from Trakt into Plex.
 The goal was to be extremely flexible, so the configuration is a bit more involved.
 However, it should give granularity so that users can get the script to behave how they want.
+Python3+ only (developed with Python 3.8)

 **Requires latest plexapi and requests.
 Run `python -m pip install --upgrade git+https://github.com/pkkid/python-plexapi requests` with python replaced with whatever your python3 binary is to make sure you have the latest one.**